EthanArbuckle/ios-rendering-docs/README.md

 *   **`UIView` (UIKit):** The primary object applications use to define and manage UI elements and their event handling.
 *   **`CALayer` (QuartzCore):** The backing for every `UIView`, `CALayer` is the fundamental unit for 2D and 3D drawing, animation, and compositing.
 It holds content (like an image or custom drawing) and visual attributes.
 *   **`CAContext` (QuartzCore):** Represents an independent rendering destination managed by the system's Render Server.
 Each `UIWindow` typically manages a `CAContext` into which its `CALayer` tree is rendered.
-The `contextID` of a `CAContext` is an important system-wide identifier; more on that later.
+A `CAContext` is identified by its `contextID`.
 *   **`FBSScene` / `FBScene` (FrontBoardServices/FrontBoard):** An abstraction representing a managed area on a display where an application can present its content.
 An `FBSScene` is the application's handle to this managed area, while an `FBScene` is the system-side (FrontBoard) representation.

 #### 1.4.
 The Client-Server Model for UI Management
 UI presentation and window management in iOS operate on a client-server model:

-*   **Client (Application):** The application process, using UIKit and FrontBoardServices, defines its UI and interacts with the system to request display space and manage its presentation.
-*   **Server (System Services - primarily FrontBoard):** A system process (often part of SpringBoard) that manages system-wide UI state, orchestrates scenes from multiple applications, handles window layering, and interfaces with the Render Server.
+**Client Side (Application Process):**

+*   **`FBSScene` (FrontBoardServices):** The application-side object representing a scene.
+Applications interact with `FBSScene` objects to manage settings, send actions, and respond to system-initiated updates.
+*   **`FBSWorkspace`:** The primary channel for scene communication with the system, allowing apps to enumerate existing scenes, request creation/destruction of scenes, and receive lifecycle events via `FBSWorkspaceDelegate`.

+**Server Side (FrontBoard / SpringBoard):**

+*   **`FBScene` (FrontBoard):** The server-side counterpart managing the scene within the system.
+FrontBoard manages collections of `FBScene` objects representing all active scenes from various applications and system services.
+*   **`FBSceneManager`:** The core object overseeing all `FBScene` instances, handling creation/destruction requests, settings adjudication, and observer notifications.

 This separation allows the system to manage resources and overall UI coherence, while applications focus on their specific content and interactions.
-Communication between the client and server typically occurs via XPC and Mach port-based mechanisms.

 #### 1.5.
 High-Level Rendering Flow
 A simplified view of the rendering flow is as follows:

 1. An application, using UIKit, constructs a view hierarchy (`UIView` instances).
-2. Each `UIView` is backed by a `CALayer`.
-These layers form a tree.
+2. Each `UIView` is backed by a `CALayer`, forming a compositing tree.
 3. The `UIWindow`'s `CALayer` tree is rendered into a `CAContext` managed by the window.
-4. The application, via FrontBoardServices (`FBSScene`, `FBSWorkspace`), communicates its desire to present this `CAContext` (identified by its `contextID`) to FrontBoard (inside of SpringBoard).
+4. The application, via FrontBoardServices (`FBSScene`, `FBSWorkspace`), requests to present this `CAContext` (identified by its `contextID`) to FrontBoard, which operates inside SpringBoard.
 5. FrontBoard (`FBSceneManager`, `FBScene`) receives this request and manages the "hosting" of the application's `CAContext`.
 It instructs the Render Server.
-6. The Render Server composites the content from various `CAContext`s (from the app, other apps, system UI) into a final frame buffer.
+6. The CoreAnimation Render Server composites the content from various `CAContext`s (from the app, other apps, system UI) into a final frame buffer.
 7. The frame buffer is sent to the display hardware.

 ```mermaid